microsoft/code-with-engineering-playbook/continuous-integration/dev-sec-ops/dependency-container-scanning/dependency_container_scanning.md

     - Network tools and clients: e.g., wget, curl, netcat, ssh.
     - Shells: e.g. sh, bash.
 Note that removing shells also prevents the use of shell scripts at runtime.
 Instead, use an executable when possible.
     - Compilers and debuggers.
 These should be used only in build and development containers, but never in production containers.
 1. Container images should be immutable - download and include all the required dependencies during the image build.

-## Dependency and Container scanning and Tools
+## Dependency and Container Scanning Frameworks and Tools

 Use the tools and pipelines as suggested in [CSEDevSecOps Dependency and Container Scanning Scenarios](https://github.com/microsoft/CSEDevSecOps/tree/master/Scenarios/DependencyContainerScanning).